Nicky Stevens

-Nicky Stevens (born Helen Maria Thomas in Carmarthen, Wales, 3 December 1949) is a British singer, best known as a member of the pop group Brotherhood of Man.
+Nicky Stevens (born Helen Maria Thomas in Carmarthen, Wales, 3 December 1949) is a Welsh singer, best known as a member of the pop group Brotherhood of Man.
+To date she is the only Welsh person to have won the Eurovision Song Contest.

 Early career

 Nicky Stevens began singing at an early age.
 At the age of four she was singing in a chapel in Carmarthen, and following lessons eventually joined the Hywel Girls Choir.
 She also studied classical music as a singer and pianist.
 At the age of 16 she held a residency in Swansea's Townsman nightclub.
 During this period she also took on a job as a telephone operator.
 This lasted for nine months and is the only job she has ever had outside the entertainment business.
 She later toured the Continent as a singer, performing in night clubs.
 Following this she went on to tour South Africa as well as clubs around the UK.
 She also appeared on stage as a support act for the likes of Neil Sedaka, Norman Wisdom and Little and Large in the early 1970s.
 Stevens worked mainly performing popular songs and found it a struggle at first to adapt her vocals from her classical roots.